sarthakdewanda/ai-phishing-email-detector/README.md

 | `ai_explain.py` | Sends findings to a local Ollama model and streams back a plain-language explanation |
 | `app.py` | Streamlit UI that ties everything together |

-> **No network calls for header analysis.** SPF/DKIM/DMARC results are read directly from the `Authentication-Results` header already stamped by the receiving mail server — not re-verified via live DNS.
+> **No network calls for header analysis.** SPF/DKIM/DMARC results are read directly from the `Authentication-Results` header already stamped by the receiving mail server, not re-verified via live DNS.
 Domain comparisons are done with simple string matching, not WHOIS or reputation lookups.

 ---